 The guidance notes that acute exacerbations of COPD can be caused by a range of factors including viral infections and smoking.
 Only around half are caused by bacterial infections, so many exacerbations will not respond to antibiotics.

-Professor Mark Baker, director of the centre for guidelines at NICE said: “The evidence shows that there are limited benefits of using antibiotics for managing acute exacerbations of COPD and that it is important other options are taken into account before antibiotics are prescribed.
+Paul Chrisp, director of the centre for guidelines at NICE, said: “Evidence shows that there are limited benefits of using antibiotics for managing acute exacerbations of COPD and that it is important to take other options into account before antibiotics are prescribed.

-“The new guideline will help healthcare professionals make responsible prescribing decisions to not only help people manage their condition but also reduce the risk of resistant infections.”
+"These recommendations will help healthcare professionals to make responsible prescribing decisions, which will not only help people manage their condition but also reduce the risk of antimicrobial resistance.”

-Dr Andrew Molyneux, Chair of the COPD update committee, says: “COPD is a common and life-threatening illness, causing 115,000 admissions to hospital every year.
+Dr Andrew Molyneux, chair of the COPD update committee, said: “COPD is a common and life-threatening illness, causing 115,000 admissions to hospital every year.
 For some people who have frequent exacerbations, prophylactic antibiotics can help to reduce the frequency of exacerbations and admissions to hospital.
 However, the benefits of prophylactic antibiotics needs to be balanced against the potential for more antibiotic resistance.”

 COPD is a broad term that covers several lung conditions that make breathing difficult.
 Some people experience flare-ups where their symptoms are particularly severe, these are called exacerbations.